DongzeHE/scpca-docs/docs/download_files.md

 _add in illustration of file structure for sample downloads_

 Sample folders (indicated by the `SCPCS` prefix) contain the files for all libraries (`SCPCL` prefix) derived from that biological sample.
+Most samples only have one library that has been sequenced.
+See {ref}`the difference between samples and libraries <faq:what is the difference between a sample and a library?>` for more information.

 The files associated with each library are:
 - An unfiltered counts file: `SCPCL000000_unfiltered.rds`,